zy0531/CS8395_ProjectOne_ARBookCover/README.md

 ## Interaction
 *The front cover*

-There are augmented text of the title and author.
+There are augmented text of the title and author when the phone camera detect the front cover.
 The virtual butterflies fly out of the lotus accompanied by bright light.
 There is a cherry blossom flower(AR button) on the bottom left which can be interacted with, when your hand cover that flower area, to generate rain of flowers in front of the bookcover (toggle the butterfly particle system and the flower particle system).

 *The back cover*